-Coos Healthier Together is tracking data on economic stability and looking at ways to outreach populations that face the most challenges.
-Coos Healthier Together is fortunate to work with programs that offer specialized supports to an array of populations.
+The Community Health Improvement Plan is tracking data on economic stability and looking at ways to outreach populations that face the most challenges.
+Advanced Health is fortunate to work with programs that offer specialized support to an array of populations.